FORGET EVERYTHING YOU KNOW1 of 12

 Then there's the 1950's Avengers - a collective of spies and metahumans including Sabretooth, Kraven, Silver Sable, Dum Dum Dugan, Dominic Fortune, Ulysses Bloodstone, and - you guessed it - Namora, formed by Nick Fury under orders from the CIA.

-And recently, in Marvel Legacy #1, another "long lost" Avengers team was revealed in the 1,000,000 Avengers.
+And just a few years ago, in Marvel Legacy #1, another "long lost" Avengers team was revealed in the 1,000,000 BC Avengers.

 ALIEN NATION4 of 12